The Barents Euro-Arctic Council and Barents Regional Council

 Barents Euro-Arctic Council (BEAC) is the forum for intergovernmental cooperation in the Barents Region.
 Cooperation in the Barents Euro-Arctic Region was launched in 1993 on two levels: intergovernmental (Barents Euro-Arctic Council), and interregional (Barents Regional Council), with sustainable development as the overall objective.

-The members of the Barents Euro-Arctic Council are Denmark, Finland, Iceland, Norway, Russia, Sweden and the European Commission.
+The members of the Barents Euro-Arctic Council are Denmark, Finland, Iceland, Norway, Sweden and the European Commission.
 The chair of the Barents Euro-Arctic Council rotates between Finland, Norway, Russia and Sweden.
 Thirteen counties or similar sub-national entities form the Barents Regional Council (BRC).

 The representatives of the three indigenous peoples, the Sámi, the Nenets and the Vepsians, cooperate in the Working Group of Indigenous Peoples.
 It has an advisory role in relation to both the BEAC and the BRC.